 Monster Calls Lawsuit a ‘Copy-Cat Case’

 Included in the five civil suits are claims of heart attacks, renal failure, and stroke.
-The victims allege that Monster Beverage Corp. was negligent, failed to warn of risks associated with consumption of their drinks, and guilty of defective design.
+They allege that Monster Beverage Corp. was negligent, failed to warn of risks associated with consumption of their drinks, and guilty of defective design.
 Monster is dismissing these claims.
 In fact, in a recent statement, the company referred to one of the plaintiff’s claims as a “copy-cat case filed by personal injury lawyers…trying to make a cottage industry out of suing energy drink companies.”
 In the statement, Monster was referring to a lawsuit filed by a 43-year-old man who said he suffered a stroke after five years of consuming six cans of Monster Energy every day.
 “There is no merit in the case whatsoever, and Monster will vigorously defend it,” the company said.
 “As the case progresses, it will likely be revealed that Mr. Rine suffered from preexisting health conditions that caused his injuries—completely unrelated to consumption of a Monster Energy drink.”

 Two Deaths Linked to Monster Energy Drinks